LaunchCodeEducation/helloworld/_sources/04_Loops/for_loop_syntax_redux.rst

 The `range <http://docs.python.org/py3k/library/functions.html?highlight=range#range>`_ function is a very powerful function when it comes to creating sequences of integers.
 It can take one, two, or three parameters.
 We have seen the simplest case of one parameter such as ``range(4)`` which creates ``[0, 1, 2, 3]``.
 But what if we really want to have the sequence ``[1, 2, 3, 4]``?

 We can do this by using a two parameter version of ``range`` where the first parameter is the starting point and the second parameter is the ending point.
 The evaluation of ``range(1,5)`` produces the desired sequence.

-What happened to the 5?
+But what happened to the 5?
+As was true in the examples above, the list given by range never includes its ending parameter.
 In this case we interpret the parameters of the range function to mean ``range(start,stop+1)``.

 Here are two examples for you to run.
 Try them and then add another line below to create a sequence starting at 10 and going up to 20 (including 20).